Vyral/base-template/_posts/2018-05-04-advice-for-retirement-when-to-start-taking-social-security-benefits.md

 In 2015, the Obama administration carried out a major overhaul of the Social Security system.
 This overhaul eliminated some things but did make it easier to calculate benefits.

 As you probably know, you can start taking your earliest benefit at the age of 62.
-However, if you continue working after this you will have a reduction of your benefits depending on your income threshold. **You can find more details about this by visiting[ www.ssa.gov.](www.ssa.gov){: target="_blank"}**
+However, if you continue working after this you will have a reduction of your benefits depending on your income threshold. **You can find more details about this by visiting [www.ssa.gov](https://www.ssa.gov/){: target="_blank"}.**

 Normal retirement age is 66, at which point you can get your full benefit without any reduction if you continue to work.
 At age 70, you can fully maximize your benefits.